Redesigning a logo with fewer names can be difficult.

 This is equally true following a merger.

 There’s often loyalty to their old firm’s name, which is entirely understandable.
 Neither firm wants to feel they’re losing their identity, proud history, or hard-earned reputation.
 But combing the firms’ names, is rarely the best long-term solution — it creates the type of too-long name we’re trying to avoid.
-Inevitably, the larger firm gets the first slot(s), followed by the smaller firm, which eventually has its name reduced.
+Inevitably, the larger firm gets the first slot(s), followed by the smaller firm, which has its name reduced after a two-year run-out.

 But it’s important to have an aggressive transitionary rebranding period to ensure that the smaller firm has its brand identity migrated firmly to the new firm.
 You never want the smaller firm’s contacts wondering, “Hey, whatever happened to Smith & Jones?”